Mini-Batch Robustness Verification of Deep Neural Networks: Evaluation

 \paragraph{Analysis time per $\epsilon$-ball}

 Next, we show that as the input set size increases, the average analysis time per $\epsilon$-ball decreases.
 This experiment shows the effectiveness of clustering inputs in batches, especially for larger sets where the likelihood of finding inputs with similar network computations increases.
 Additionally, the larger the input set, the better our MAB agent in predicting optimal mini-batch sizes.
 In this experiment, we focus on the MNIST networks and $\epsilon = 0.00001$.
 We consider the first two classes of MNIST and for each we construct input sets of different sizes from 10 to 1000 (for class 0, up to 980, which is its test set's size). \Cref{fig::larger_sets} shows the average analysis time per $\epsilon$-ball as a function of the size of the set.
-Results show that for 5$\times$100, \tool obtains up to 4x speedup for the set with 1000 inputs compared to the set with 10 inputs, up to 3.5x speedup for ConvSmall and up to 3.3x for ConvMed.
+Results show that, compared to the set with 10 inputs, \tool obtains up to a 4x speedup for 5$\times$100, up to a 3.5x speedup for ConvSmall and up to a 3.3x speedup for ConvMed, for the set with 1000 inputs.
 In fact, for all networks, a 2x speedup is observed already for 100 inputs.
 This shows the effectiveness of our batches and learning.